setu-AA/blog/README.md

-# blog
+# Contents for Setu AA Blog

-Setu AA blog
+This repo consists of articles, authors, categories that are a part of Setu AA blog